LstChanceMadrid/digital_crafts_20/README.md

 - try_except.py

-Notes of days to come exercises
+Notes of days to come exercises.